On the Relation of Characteristic Modes of Different Conducting Structures: Examples

-In order to calculate the length-dependent perturbation matrix \mbox{$\mathbf{P}(l)$}, an impedance-matrix $\mathbf{Z}$ is assembled for every dipole length $l$ using our in-house method of moments code \cite{noauthor_-house_nodate}.
-Then, the CM of each structure are first calculated in the eigenbasis of the structure according to \eqref{eq:z0_cm_definition}, leading to the diagonal perturbation matrices:
+\annotateChangesStart First, the perturbation matrices are calculated and compared for two exemplary dipole lengths \mbox{$l = 2\lambda_0$ and $l = \lambda_0$}. \annotateChangesEnd In order to calculate the length-dependent perturbation matrices \mbox{$\mathbf{P}(l)$}, an impedance-matrix $\mathbf{Z}$ is assembled for both dipole lengths using our in-house method of moments code \cite{noauthor_-house_nodate}.
+Then, the CMs of each structure are at first calculated in the eigenbasis of the structure according to \eqref{eq:z0_cm_definition}, leading to the diagonal perturbation matrices:

 Furthermore, the modal transformation matrices \mbox{$\mathbf{Q}(l)$} are calculated according to \eqref{eq:q_ab_definition_mom} to transform between the modes of the reference dipole (of length $2\lambda_0$) and the modes of the dipole with length $l$.
 By combining the former two, the perturbation matrices \mbox{$\mathbf{P}(l)$} in the reference basis are then calculated using: